yueyang1101/ece143team15/README.md

            -> run command: python src/DataProcessing/processTrade.py

-           -> description: The file reads in the data from data/OriginalData/production-vs-consumption-co2-emissions.csv, and generate the data with the net CO2 emission
+           -> description: The file reads in the data from data/OriginalData/forcings.csv and data/OriginalData/fobserved.csv , and generate a newdataframe with all the feaure info stored

+           -> data generated: data generated is stored in data/FinalData

  2. Plotting